DistributedProofreaders/dproofreaders/SETUP/UPGRADE.md

 Run the scripts in the following directories in order

 * c/SETUP/upgrade/15/
+* c/SETUP/upgrade/16/

+### Upgrading from release R202102
+Run the scripts in the following directories in order

+* c/SETUP/upgrade/16/

 ## Install the modified `dp.cron`
 Install the modified `dp.cron`.